lkeab/gaussian-grouping/README.md

 > arXiv 2023
 > ETH Zurich

 We propose Gaussian Grouping, which extends Gaussian Splatting to jointly reconstruct and segment anything in open-world 3D scenes.
 It also efficiently supports versatile 3D scene editing tasks.
-Refer to our [paper](https://arxiv.org/abs/2312.00732) for more details. **Our code is under preparation, please stay tuned!**
+Refer to our [paper](https://arxiv.org/abs/2312.00732) for more details. **Our code is under preparation (expected this month), please stay tuned!**

 <img width="1000" alt="image" src='media/teaser_github_demo.gif'>